pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 `$ kubectl get nodes`

-6. Establish a required cluster role binding setting so you can launch the kubernetes dashboard.
+6. Establish a required cluster role binding setting so you can launch the Kubernetes dashboard.

 `$ kubectl create clusterrolebinding dashboard-admin -n kube-system --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard`

-7. To start the proxy server for the kubernetes dashboard, enter:
+7. To start the proxy server for the Kubernetes dashboard, enter:

 `$ kubectl proxy`